shinmao/SecurityLearning/LFI/README.md

 ```
 More protocol：`file://`,`ftp://`,`zlib://`,`glob://`,`ssh2://`,`rar://`,`ogg://`,`expect://`

-2. include session
+2. Session inclusion
-session content can be controlled, and session path can also be known...
+We can control the content of session, and we also know the path of session...
-session path can be got from `session_save_path` in phpinfo
+Path of session can be got from `session_save_path` in phpinfo
-Stored place of session：
+Place of stored session：
 ```php
 /var/lib/php/sess_xxxxx
 /var/lib/php/sessions/sess_xxxx